-Setting item Description Display Select the display format in the Patter View area from Time or Table .
+Setting item Description Display Select the display fo rmat in the Patter View area from "Time" or "Table".
 Time: The Pattern View area is displayed based on the time axis.
 Table: The Pattern View area is displayed in a tabular format.
-Format Specify the pa attern display format in the Pattern View area. nat depends on the Display setting.
-Marker Click this button to place a marker in the Pattern View area.
-This is available when Time is selected for Display.
-Focus This is available when Marker is set to ON.
-Select whether to activate a marker or cursor in the Pattern View area.
-Edit Mode Specify the pattern editing method from Overwrite or Insert .
+Format Specify the pattern display format in the Pattern View area.
+Available format depends on the Display setting.
+Setting of Display Option of Format Time Wave: The pattern is displayed by a waveform.
+Bin: The pattern is displayed by a bit string.
+Table Bin: Binary Hex: Hexadecimal Marker Click this button to place a marker in the Pattern View area.
+This is available when "Time" is selected for Display.
+Focus This is available wh en Marker is set to ON.
+Select whether to ac tivate a marker or cursor in the Pattern View area.
+Edit Mode Specify the pattern editing method from "Overwrite" or "Insert".
 This must be specified in advance when executing Paste from the Edit menu or when performing direct editing in the Pattern View area (except for the Fill setting area).
-Overwrite:The selected pattern is overwritten.Insert:The editing pattern is inserted into the position of the selected pattern.
-Note that Data Length is not changed when Insert is selected.
-The inserted pattern therefore exceeds the Data Length value, and becomes invalid.
-Range Specify the pa Whole: Any: Direct: e pattern editing range from Whole , Any , or Direct .
-All editing patterns are selected as the editing range.
-The Input Range dialog box (see Figure 5.2.6.1-2) is displayed when this button is clicked.
-The editing range can be specified by an address.
-Select an arbitrary area by specifying addresses.
-Use the cursor to specify addresses.
-Refer to Section 5.2.6.7 "Editing area" for details.
+Overwrite: The se lected pattern is overwritten.
+Insert: The ed pattern selecte iting pattern is inserted into the position of the selected n.
+Note that Data Length is not changed when Insert is d.
+The inserted pattern therefore exceeds the Data value, and becomes invalid.
+Range Specify the pattern editing range from "Whole", "Any", or "Direct".
+Whole: All edi ting patterns are selected as the editing range. when t put Range dialog box (see Figure 5.2.6.1-2) is displayed his button is clicked.
+The editing range can be specified address.
+Direct: Select an arbitrary area by specifying addresses.
+Use the cursor ify addresses. = 6.7 "Editing area" for details.